The Parable Of The Good Samaritan Explained

 The story of the Good Samaritan is fictional, but the details are pulled from real life.
 Luke 10:30 starts off with a man traveling from Jerusalem to Jericho.
 This road was known to be dangerous.
 Thieves would often hide in the many caves, curves, and cliffs and ambush unsuspecting travelers.
 It’s not a route you would travel alone.

-From the beginning those listening would have recognized how foolish it was for this man to take that route by himself.
+From the beginning, those listening would have recognized how foolish it was for this man to take that route by himself.
+And of course, the inevitable happens… the traveler is beaten up and robbed.

-The lawyer must be thinking, stupid is as stupid does… okay, maybe not that.
-But you get the point.
 He got what was going to him.
 But this isn’t a story of the consequences of foolish decisions.
+Jesus is about to throw a curveball.

 Scene 2: The Religious Losers

 The traveler is badly beaten and barely hanging onto life when a priest comes across him (Luke 10:31).
 But the initial hope is soon dissipated.
 The priest doesn’t help.
-Not only does he not help, Jesus makes clear that he went out of his way to pass by on the other side of this half-dead traveler.
+Not only does he not help, but Jesus makes clear that he went out of his way to pass by on the other side of this half-dead traveler.
 He wants nothing to do with him.

-Next a Levite comes by the bloodied traveler (Luke 10:32).
+Next, a Levite comes by the bloodied traveler (Luke 10:32).
 Surely he will stop and help, right?
 Nope.
 He too passes by on the other side.

 The lawyer’s heart has to be sinking because he can see himself in the story.
 He would have likely done the same thing.
 But Jesus isn’t done, it’s about to get worse.